MEDIC: a network for monitoring data quality in collider experiments: Results

 With the architectural choices and training methodology described in \cref{sec:train_test}, several independent training runs were performed, each using a different window size $\mathcal{W}$.
 This scan allows one to identify the optimum choice of window length for which MEDIC achieves the best predictive performance under the previous choices for the hyper-parameters.
 Although MEDIC is trained on a \emph{four-class classification} task, the binary accuracies (between normal and anomalous runs) is also reported for completeness.
 By construction the model learns a full multi-class probability distribution, so the output probability mass is naturally spread across all four classes.
 Therefore, when evaluating binary performance, all the three anomalous classes are effectively collapsed into a single combined category.
 Since the binary thresholds are derived from these compressed probability masses, its binary performance is not optimized.
 Therefore, for the binary case the performance is evaluated only through \emph{hard} predictions obtained via the accuracy metric \eqref{eq:acc} without the binary Brier score as the model does not produce a calibrated two class probability by construction.\\

 Keeping the network architecture fixed, and employing the same early stopping method as outlined in Algorithm \ref{alg:medic_train}, the results for all tested values of $\mathcal{W}$ are summarized in \cref{tab:results}.
-From \cref{tab:results} it can be observed that MEDIC attains its optimum overall performance at $\mathcal{W} = 30$ among the tests that were performed.
-This behavior can be attributed to the fact that, for a fixed number of hidden layers (and nodes therein): a window that is too small restricts the amount of information available to the model, whereas a window that is too large introduces redundancy and increases the difficulty of learning stable decision boundaries \cite{Hornik1991}.
-Consequently, for all subsequent discussions including full training curves and confusion matrices, we focus exclusively on the choice $\mathcal{W} = 30$, which provides the best empirical performance as observed.\\
+A clear improvement is observed when increasing $\mathcal{W}$ from small values up to $\mathcal{W}=30$, indicating that very short windows do not provide sufficient contextual information for reliable classification.
+For larger window sizes, the performance metrics saturate as accuracy, AUC, and calibration remain stable for $\mathcal{W}>30$ with no systematic improvement or degradation observed up to $\mathcal{W}=90$.
+We therefore choose $\mathcal{W}=30$ for subsequent analyses as the smallest window size at which near-maximal performance is achieved.
+This choice balances classification performance with practical considerations, since larger windows increase training and inference cost without providing consistent performance gains.
+Larger window sizes primarily demonstrate the robustness of the approach rather than defining a distinct optimal regime.
+Consequently, for all subsequent discussions including full training curves and confusion matrices, we focus exclusively on the choice $\mathcal{W} = 30$, to illustrate the performance and robustness of the MEDIC framework.\\

 All the experiments were performed on a Linux server featuring dual AMD EPYC $7313$ processors ($64$ threads) and eight NVIDIA RTX A5000 GPUs ($24$ GB GDDR6 memory).
 All training used CUDA-accelerated \texttt{PyTorch}.
 For $\mathcal{W}=30$, it took approximately $16$ hours to complete the training with early stopping enabled.
-The evaluation of metrices during the training process is shown in figure \ref{fig:training_metrics}. \\
+The evaluation of metrices during the training process is shown in figure \ref{fig:training_metrics}.
+While the metrics reported in \cref{tab:results} quantify training and validation performance, MEDIC is intended to be used purely in inference mode during actual DQM operation.
+Therefore the relevant computational cost is determined by the per-window inference time and memory footprint.
+Since events inside a window are processed independently by the track, tower, and MET encoders before aggregation (cf. the STACK layer in \cref{fig:MEDIC}), the inference time scales approximately linearly with the window size $\mathcal{W}$, while the memory usage scales linearly with both $\mathcal{W}$ and the fixed number of selected tracks and towers per event.
+With the input dimensionality capped at a finite number of tracks and towers, which is chosen to be $30$ for the present analysis, the per-event processing cost remains bounded, making the approach compatible with fast or online DQM workflows.
+This inference-time scaling, rather than the offline training cost, is the relevant consideration for practical deployment.\\